danbev/learning-iot/README.md

 the output goes high it is actively `pushed` to VCC.

 ### Open Drain
-In this case we the pin only has two states GND or floating which does not sound very useful, but it can be compined with a pull-resistor.
+In this case the pin only has two states, GND or floating, which does not sound very useful, but it can be combined with a pull-resistor.
 So I think this allows for multiple components connected to the same line, like in I²C.
 TODO: explain this properly.